 In the Program, you’ll find charts that clearly show which foods are acidifying and which ones are alkalizing, and detailed scientific explanations of why pH matters and how it works in the body.
 Even with winter coming on, there are plenty of options for delicious, bone-healthy foods, as you’ll find in the chapter on Foundation Foods.

 To make it even easier to enjoy tasty foods that nourish your bones, a Recipe Sampler and Action Sheets have been included with the Program.
 There is also a Weekly Progress Tracking Tool so you can stay on top of your progress.

-A pH-balanced diet is the foundation on which you can build up strong, healthy bones, and the Save Our Bones Program makes it simple.
+A pH-balanced diet is the foundation on which you can build up strong, healthy bones, and the Osteoporosis Reversal Program makes it simple.

 Ignoring Food Labels and Consuming Toxic Ingredients and Genetically-Modified Foods

 If you eat prepared foods, chances are you haven’t looked carefully at the ingredients on the label.
 Even if you have taken a look, you may not be aware of the toxic ingredients lurking in your packaged food, because they often have names that sound either totally foreign or deceptively simple.
 For example, “enriched flour” sounds fine, but it’s actually devoid of nutrients, bleached with chemicals, and full of poisonous substances (like metallic iron) that provide the “enrichment.”